2023 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The U.S. Mint produced four distinct 2023 dime versions.
 Philadelphia and Denver struck circulation coins for everyday use, while San Francisco created proof editions exclusively for collectors.

-Deep Cameo (DCAM) indicates exceptional contrast between frosted designs and mirror fields.
+Deep Cameo (DCAM) indicates exceptional contrast between frosted designs and mirror-polished fields.
+This finish is achieved using computerized laser-frosting technology on specially prepared proof dies.
 The silver proof variant commands the highest values through premium composition and superior finish.

 • 2023-P Dime – Standard circulation strike from Philadelphia with cupronickel clad composition.